PeterTh/uibk_cpp_lab/assignment/README.md

 Feel free to ask me about other libraries / tools.

-Your application should work either on Linux (64-Bit) or Windows (64-Bit), preferably both unless there is a specific reason why it cannot be cross-platform.
+Your application should work on Linux (64-Bit) and Windows (64-Bit), unless there is a specific reason why it cannot be cross-platform.
 For Linux, assume a recent version of Ubuntu Desktop and that the required dependencies are installed via the system's package manager.
 Use the corresponding CMake `find_package` mechanism to find them.
 Prefer [`pkgconf`](https://cmake.org/cmake/help/latest/module/FindPkgConfig.html) over custom *FindPackage* scripts.